 Of all the samples we have studied, we have extracted a strain of yeast to make grand arôme rums, and sixty strains from different media collected in Haiti.
 Beside these last strains, we also found about ten strains of Schizosaccharomyces malidevorans.
 This species is easily distinguished because it is the only Schizosaccharomyces that does not use maltose.
 It should be noted that Schizosaccharomyces sporulate with difficulty, whatever the medium used.

 Generally, Schizosaccharomyces pombe is considered to have a low growth rate.
 In order to better meet industrial criteria, we used the procedure below to compare strains.

 Cells proliferate for 72 hours at 30° C on agitated Wickerham malt medium.
 They are recovered by centrifugation 3,000 tr/15 minutes, and then washed.
 After counting, a molasses-based medium is inoculated at 1 X 10^ yeast / ml.
 Fermentation is carried out in 125 ml flasks closed with a rubber stopper crossed by a tapered glass tube at one end, and plugged at the other end with carded cotton.

 — pH = 5.2, sterilization 15 minutes at 110°C.

-The fermentation curves are plotted in Figure 1.
-From this examination it appears that the lag phase is longer for Schizosaccharomyces pombe and that overall the fermentation rate is lower than that of Saccharomyces cerevisiae.
+Fermentation curves are plotted in Figure 1.
+From this examination it appears that the lag phase is longer for Schizosaccharomyces pombe and that the overall fermentation rate is lower than that of Saccharomyces cerevisiae.

-But fermentation rates can be varied by increasing seeding rates.
-The tests are conducted under the same conditions as above, with different seeding rates determined by the dry matter.
+However, fermentation rates can be varied by increasing seeding rates.
+Tests are conducted under the same conditions as above, with different seeding rates determined by the dry matter.
 Fermentation rates are conventionally represented by the mass losses of each vial after 24 hours.